 Brian Aguado is currently a Ph.D.
 Candidate and NSF Fellow in the Biomedical Engineering department at Northwestern University.
 He holds a B.S. degree in Biomechanical Engineering from Stanford University and a M.S. degree in Biomedical Engineering from Northwestern University.
-When he’s not in the lab, Brian enjoys traveling, cooking, swimming, and spending time with family and friends.
 Read more about Brian’s research publications here.